ale-aparicio/big-3-store-ms4/README.md

 - To deploy static files to Amazon AWS, and configure Heroku to read static files from Amazon AWS:

-- To Configure Stripe for the deployed site :
+- To Configure Stripe for the deployed site.

 ## Credits
+-  [StackOverflow](https://stackoverflow.com) for the incredible help whenever something was not working as it should.

+- [Richard Henyash's](https://github.com/richardhenyash/perkulater) [Perkulator](https://perkulater.herokuapp.com) project.
+I replicated his review feature since I really liked the star system and the way he had his reviews setup was really appealing and thought it was very well executed.
+I discovered his project scrolling through the peer-code-review section in slack while looking for inspiration on features.

-- Thanks to my mentor **
+- Thanks to my mentor **Oluwaseun Owonikoko** for her incredible help and advice.